FabricMC/fabric-docs/develop/statistics.md

 <<< @/reference/latest/src/main/java/com/example/docs/stats/ModStats.java#register

+Don't forget to initialize the `ModStats` class in your [mod's initializer](./getting-started/project-structure#entrypoints).

 When adding the stat to the Statistics screen via `Stats.CUSTOM.get()`, you can also specify the stat formatter, which determines how the number is displayed in the stat list.
 Vanilla provides the following formatters:

 - `DEFAULT`: Displays the number directly.